All photography by Laura Palmer

 Speaking of Selena piñatas, there's none to be found across the whole venue, no matter how hard I search.
 When I query it with the promoter, he mumbles, “Someone said it was racist or something,” shrugs his shoulders and goes back to his drink.

 I pop to the loo to be met with an army of 18-year-olds, taking selfies and forgetting to wash their hands.
-When I ask them what it is about Bieber they enjoy so much, I'm met with overlapping cries of "His hair!" and "His bod!" and "I just wanna see his dick!".
+When I ask them what it is about Bieber they enjoy so much, I’m met with overlapping cries of “His hair!” and “His bod!” and “I just wanna see his dick!”.
 The early part of the night may have been dude heavy, but the girls had truly arrived.
-Two in particular are eager to tell me that they actually prefer Zayn Malik to Bieber – a revelation that makes me realize that this may be the future; an era of squeaky-clean popsters making the transition, like dominos, into forever-furrowed brows, black and white Instagram snaps and tattoos straight out of your year 10 notebook.
+Two in particular are eager to tell me that they actually prefer Zayn Malik to Bieber – a revelation that makes me realise that this may be the future; an era of squeaky-clean popsters making the transition, like dominos, into forever-furrowed brows, black and white Instagram snaps and tattoos straight out of your year 10 notebook.

 By gathering his legion of teenage girls in One Direction, Zayn’s already done the groundwork in bagging the biggest fan base; now all he has to do is release a couple of bangers with the backing of a few on-point producers (like Malay of Frank Ocean fame, who he’s already working with) and he’ll easily slot into Bieber's new found territory.
 Does this mean 5 Seconds of Summer will become the new XX?
 Will The Vamps feature on the next Blood Orange cassette?
 Could Bieber’s reinvention actually be the start of you questioning everything you ever beliebed in?